Heading north once again across this expansive South American continent, on an overnight bus from Mendoza to beautiful Salta, in Argentina.

 When in Salta, you must indulge in the Tren a las Nubes’ day trip, which is an amazing trip through the clouds, on a train.

-The day is nothing short of spectacular and such a special trip that I’ve dedicated a whole post to the day’s experience, which is scheduled for next week.
+The day is nothing short of spectacular and such a special trip that I’ve dedicated a whole post to the day’s experience – hope you enjoy the read.

 Things don’t always go smoothly when you’re on the road, right?